vania020/wro2025-robotek/README.md

 ### **<ins>Robot Operating System (ROS)</ins>** <img width="50" alt="ROS" src="https://github.com/user-attachments/assets/53574d65-315e-4dfd-a8d9-ffb38e892bab" />
 ROS is a framework that connects a robot’s software and hardware, making sensors, motors, and programs work together so the robot can perform tasks smoothly.
 For this project, we use ROS 2 Jazzy, one of the latest versions of ROS 2.
 You can find the documentation here:  [ROS 2 Documentation: Jazzy](https://docs.ros.org/en/jazzy/index.html)<br>

-*<ins>Reasons for using it</ins>*<br>
-We use ROS 2 because it helps us clearly organize the car’s programs.
-Without it, everything would have to be written in one long, complicated program that’s hard to manage.
-We can now divide the system into smaller parts, or nodes, that each do one job, making the system easier to build, fix, and expand.

-+ **Integration of Sensors and Actuators:** With ROS, we can easily connect and coordinate multiple sensors and actuators within a single system.
-This allows each component to work together seamlessly, providing our autonomous car with continuous information about its surroundings and optimizing the overall system performance.
-+ **Environmental Perception with LiDAR:** By using LiDAR, we obtain precise 360-degree distance data, which is essential for detecting obstacles and walls.
-ROS packages like `laser_scan_matcher` and `gmapping` help us process this data to create real-time maps of the environment.
-+ **Autonomous Navigation and Path Planning:** ROS provides us with advanced navigation tools, such as `move_base`, which allow our car to plan optimal routes and adjust them in real-time.
-This is particularly important for the Obstacle Challenge.
-With ROS, we can combine data from various sensors to make real-time decisions about the path.
-+ **Efficient Simulation and Debugging:** We simulate the car’s behavior in virtual environments like `Gazebo` to prevent physical damage during testing and to fine-tune our parameters.
-Additionally, tools like rviz let us visualize sensor data and the car’s status in real-time, which makes debugging much easier.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/b94b35c9-c47d-48f0-9a54-57789c4cc455" alt="Nodes" width="50%">
 </p>